thordy/thordy/README.md

 ### Glad to see you here!
 I'm a Software Developer, turned Software Architect with 10+ years of experience.
 Currently part of Sportradar's AudioVisual team ensuring delivery of hundreds of thousands of live streaming events yearly to fans worldwide.
 I'm passionate about streaming, low-latency and all the other challenges of delivering video to distributed audiences worldwide at large scale.

-Outside work I'm an avid darts player, and spent a lot of my time developing `kcapp`, a dart scoring application with custom features and integrations
+Outside work I'm an avid darts player, and spent a lot of my time developing `kcapp`, a dart scoring application with a lot of features and integrations.

 <br/>